 | Comparison Point | Mughlai Cuisine | Coastal Cuisine |

-| Overall taste | Rich, warm, aromatic, and mildly spiced.
+| Overall Taste | Rich, warm, aromatic, and mildly spiced.
 It feels indulgent because the flavours are layered slowly. | Fresh, tangy, spicy, and lighter.
 It often has a bright flavour from coconut, tamarind, kokum, and curry leaves. |

-| Main ingredients | Mughlai dishes use ghee, cream, yoghurt, nuts, saffron, whole spices, chicken, mutton, paneer, and basmati rice. | Coastal dishes use fresh fish, prawns, crab, coconut, rice, tamarind, kokum, mustard seeds, curry leaves, and regional spices. |
+| Main Ingredients | Ghee, cream, yoghurt, nuts, saffron, whole spices, chicken, mutton, paneer, and basmati rice. | Fresh fish, prawns, crab, coconut, rice, tamarind, kokum, mustard seeds, curry leaves, and regional spices. |

-| Cooking style | Mughlai food often requires slow cooking, marination, dum cooking, grilling, and the preparation of rich gravies. | Coastal food usually uses quick simmering, steaming, pan-frying, tempering, and coconut-based cooking. |
+| Cooking Style | Slow cooking, marination, dum cooking, grilling, and preparation of rich gravies. | Quick simmering, steaming, pan-frying, tempering, and coconut-based cooking. |

-| Texture | Mughlai gravies are thick, creamy, smooth, and heavy on the palate.
-Kebabs and meats are usually tender and soft. | Coastal curries are often lighter, thinner, and sharper.
+| Texture | Gravies are thick, creamy, smooth, and rich.
+Kebabs and meats are usually tender and soft. | Curries are often lighter, thinner, and sharper.
 Fried or steamed seafood adds freshness and texture. |

-| Use of spices | The spices are warm and fragrant, such as cardamom, cinnamon, cloves, bay leaf, saffron, and garam masala. | The spices are punchier and fresher, with red chillies, turmeric, mustard seeds, curry leaves, coriander, and souring agents. |
+| Use of Spices | Warm and fragrant spices such as cardamom, cinnamon, cloves, bay leaf, saffron, and garam masala. | Punchier and fresher spices including red chillies, turmeric, mustard seeds, curry leaves, coriander, and souring agents. |

-| Best suited for | Mughlai food is ideal for festive meals, family dinners, celebrations, and days when you want something rich. | Coastal cuisine is perfect for lighter lunches, seafood cravings, warm-weather meals, and tangy flavour lovers. |
+| Best Suited For | Festive meals, family dinners, celebrations, and occasions when you want something rich. | Lighter lunches, seafood cravings, warm-weather meals, and tangy flavour lovers. |

-| Diet preference | It suits people who enjoy meat, paneer, creamy gravies, biryani, kebabs, and royal-style meals. | It suits seafood lovers, pescatarians, and people who prefer fresh, spicy, coconut-based dishes. |
+| Diet Preference | Suitable for people who enjoy meat, paneer, creamy gravies, biryani, kebabs, and royal-style meals. | Suitable for seafood lovers, pescatarians, and people who prefer fresh, spicy, coconut-based dishes. |

-| Dining experience | Mughlai cuisine feels royal, comforting, and celebratory.
-It is usually a slow, satisfying meal. | Coastal food feels refreshing, vibrant, and rooted in regional coastal traditions.
+| Dining Experience | Feels royal, comforting, and celebratory.
+Usually enjoyed as a slow, satisfying meal. | Feels refreshing, vibrant, and rooted in regional coastal traditions.
 It is lively and flavour-forward. |

 At Swagath Restaurant, we guide our guests to the right choice depending on taste, diet, and dining occasion.